Jones0611/Jones0611/README.md

 I’m a passionate **Backend Developer in training** and aspiring professional looking for my **first programming job**.
 Based in Brazil, I’m actively seeking opportunities in **Europe, USA, or Switzerland**, whether remote or with relocation support.

 - 🎓 Final-year Information Systems student (graduating 2025)
-- 💻 Transitioning from IT Support to Development — eager to start my professional journey in software development
+- 💻 Transitioning from IT Support to Development — eager to start my professional journey as a programmer
-- 🏅 Preparing for certifications and expanding my knowledge across multiple programming languages and frameworks
+- 🏅 Preparing for **Oracle Certified Java Programmer (OCP)** and **Spring Professional** certifications
-- 🏃‍♂️ Applying discipline from over 100 consecutive coding days and a running streak
+- 🏃‍♂️ Applying discipline from over 500 consecutive coding days and a running streak
 - 🏊🚴‍♂️🏃 Training for triathlon with the dream of completing an **IRONMAN**

 ---

 ## 💡 What I Bring to the Table

-- Experience with **backend development** using Java, Python, and Node.js
+- Proficient in Java, Spring Boot, Hibernate, and RESTful APIs
-- Solid knowledge in **frontend fundamentals**: HTML, CSS, JavaScript
+- Knowledgeable in frontend technologies: HTML, CSS, JavaScript
-- Understanding of **REST APIs**, **Databases (PostgreSQL, MySQL)**, and **Docker**
+- Experienced with Git and Docker for version control and containerization
-- Hands-on projects applying **Git**, **Linux servers**, and **basic DevOps practices**
+- Strong commitment to continuous learning and professional growth
-- Strong commitment to continuous learning and discipline through sports
+- Discipline and perseverance learned through sports applied to coding
 - Fluent in Portuguese and English

 ---